VIAME/scallop-tk/README.md

 VIAME_ENABLE_SCALLOP_TK=ON).
 This can be useful and easier since it also builds all of the dependencies of caffe.

+I also recommend installing CUDA >= 7.0 if you have an NVIDIA graphics card for the computational speed-up, prior to building Caffe.

 Run Instructions
 ----------------